 Water supplies are the lifeblood of the Sacramento Valley.
 Throughout the region, water supports both the economy and the environment and is essential to maintaining the Sacramento Valley way of life.
-Water supplies in the region are dependent upon water rights and contracts, and the ability to both store and access water at the time it is needed for farms, cities, rural communities, wildlife refuges, recreation, and fisheries.
+The use of water supplies in the region requires water rights and contracts, which allow for the ability to store and access water at the time it is needed for farms, cities, rural communities, wildlife refuges, recreation, fisheries, and hydropower generation.

-Since the mid-1800s, water has been diverted for many uses in accordance with water rights.
+Since the mid-1800s, water has been diverted for many uses.
 Lands within the Sacramento Valley have been irrigated for farming and wildlife refuges, and municipal and domestic supplies have been provided to the Valley's people.
-Individual land owners and agricultural water suppliers secured some of the oldest water rights in the Sacramento Valley watershed.
+Individual landowners and agricultural water suppliers secured some of the most senior water rights in the Sacramento Valley watershed.
 As the population of the state continued to grow, water leaders throughout the Sacramento Valley continued to secure and protect a variety of water rights and contracts so that water supplies were available for use in Northern California.
-These water rights and supplies are the socio-economic foundation for Northern California and serve the various environmental values in the region.
-Today, water leaders in the region continue to take action to protect their water rights and their ability to divert water for multiple benefits.
-This process has become more and more time consuming, complex, and costly, due to increased laws and regulations.
+These water rights and supplies are the socio-economic foundation for Northern California and serve various environmental values in the region.
+Today, water leaders in the region continue to exercise their water rights and their ability to divert water for multiple benefits.
+This process has become more and more time consuming, complex, and costly, due to additional laws and regulations, along with increased and improved enforcement.